 In addition to teaching, Zakiyyah is active in the education nonprofit sector in Austin where she works to give young people the tools to make a positive impact on the world around them.

-Yoga for the Restless Mind - A yoga class by Zakiyyah Kareem
+Rest & Restore - An Evening Yoga Practice - A yoga class by Zakiyyah Kareem

 We call our music ‘Kirtan Meditation’ because it is a form of meditation.
 There are many ways to enter that space of intimate silence where one touches the stillness resting below the ever-shifting surface.
 The breath and movement are common means to access this sublime realm of ‘Self’; music is another.
 Kirtan is an ancient practice of call and response music which is perfectly formulated to usher one, even the novice, into this sacred space of stillness.
 Sanscrit mantras are used to focus the mind while the music sweeps in and opens the heart.
 When one enters into this practice with sincerity (meaning doing the best one can, letting go of hesitations and insecurities, giving 100 percent), then the outcome can be truly spectacular.
 But it takes sincerity.